• Share this on:

 Smaller quantities and shorter lead times

-European buyers change their collection at an increasing pace.
+European buyers change their collections at an increasing pace.
 As a result, they are looking for shorter lead times and lower minimum orders.
 This is a distinct advantage for small to medium-sized producers like you, since you are more flexible and can generally supply smaller quantities than bigger producers.

 Tip: